jalandis/congress-go-api/README.md

 ### Ember FrontEnd

-This API project serves the [Congress Ember application](https://github.com/jalandis/congress-ember) and will require that project be built locally for testing, development, or demo.
+This API project serves a [Congress Ember application](https://github.com/jalandis/congress-ember) and will require the Ember app be built locally for testing, development, or demo.

-Please following the *installation* and *build* sections of the [Ember README](https://github.com/jalandis/congress-ember/blob/master/README.md) and update the path of the *EmberPath* configuration value.
+Please follow the *installation* and *build* sections of the [Ember README](https://github.com/jalandis/congress-ember/blob/master/README.md) and update the *EmberPath* value in this projects json configuration to point to the Ember dist folder.

 ## Helpful Go Commands